-4.3.
 Price Proposal - Bid Openings and Final Ranking

-A public bid opening will be held to read each sealed price proposal submittal by the final shortlisted proposers.
-The previous scores should be shared at this time so that by the conclusion of the bid opening, the total scores and apparent highest-ranked proposer are identified.
-The owner will notify proposers of the results and post the scores publicly.
+A public bid opening will be held to read each sealed price proposal submittal by the final short-listed proposers.
+The previous scores should be shared at this time so that by the conclusion of the bid opening, the total scores and the highest-ranked proposer are identified.
+The public body will notify proposers of the results and post the scores publicly.